CloudSlang/docs/developer_architecture.rst

 There are five types of :ref:`ExecutionSteps <execution_step>` used to build a CloudSlang :ref:`ExecutionPlan <execution_plan>`:

+-  Start
+-  End
--  Start Step
+-  Begin Step
 -  End Step
--  Begin Task Step
--  End Task Step
--  Action Step
+-  Action

 An operation's :ref:`ExecutionPlan <execution_plan>`
 is built from a Start Step, an Action Step and an End Step.

 A flow's :ref:`ExecutionPlan <execution_plan>` is
-built from a Start Step, a series of Begin Task Steps and End Task Steps, and an End Step.
-The task steps hand off the execution to other :ref:`ExecutionPlan <execution_plan>` objects representing operations or subflows.
+built from a Start Step, a series of Begin Step Steps and End Step Steps, and an End Step.
+The step steps hand off the execution to other :ref:`ExecutionPlan <execution_plan>` objects representing operations or subflows.

 .. figure:: images/execution_steps.png